 One of the quickest ways to update your home’s energy efficiency, aesthetics and curb appeal is through the installation of new windows.
-However, the style of the window you opt for should take into consideration both your home’s architecture and your personal tastes.
+You can keep a look out for condensation and drafts since they’re common signs windows need replacement.
+The style of the window you opt for should take into consideration both your home’s architecture and your personal tastes.
 Two of the more popular options within the marketplace are double hung windows and sliding windows.
 Here’s how they stack up against each other.

 Pros & Cons of Double Hung Windows

 If you’re considering double hung windows, they are immensely popular because they work well in an array of home styles.
 They win high marks for the ample ventilation they provide, allowing the homeowner to customize the amount of ventilation needed at any given point in time.
 They’re among the easiest window styles to clean because they often have tilt-out sashes, allowing both the interior and exterior of the window to be washed from inside your home.
 Double hung windows are preferable for homes without central air because they open far enough to accommodate a window air conditioning unit.
 For high traffic outdoor areas, double hung windows are preferable because they open up and down, not outwards, preventing accidental collisions with pedestrians.
 For families with small children, double hung windows are ideal because they are trickier to unlock.

 From a price standpoint, double hung windows are a more expensive window style because of the number of moving parts they have.
 The tracks can also require lubrication in order for them to open and close easily.

 Pros & Cons Of Sliding Windows

 Pros of Sliding Windows: